-Robust model estimation in incremental SfM is traditionally implemented using RANSAC and controlled via globally-fixed thresholds, which has the above-mentioned drawbacks (cf. Section 3).
-Bundler, for instance, uses as default parameters a 9-pixel reprojection threshold for the fundamental matrix estimation, 6 pixels for homography and 4 pixels for pose.
+Robust model estimation in incremental SfM is traditionally implemented using RANSAC and controlled via globally-fixed thresholds, which has the abovementioned drawbacks (cf. Section 3).
+Bundler, for instance, uses as default parameters a 9-pixel reprojection threshold for the fundamental matrix estimation and a 4-pixel threshold for homography.
 These are heuristic choices that yield decent results in many datasets but cannot adapt to all situations.